karen-ka/cs1300-capstone/README.md

 - [ ] Add more content (fake reviews, more games, etc.) also vary up the images
 - [ ] Final testing before handing in to Jeff
 - [ ] Deploy website and give link to Jeff

+- [ ] make game detail page look nicer
+- [ ] add price floor in host data and display 'price from ... ' on host search

 # Installing (First Time Only)